Remotsensei/SK_training/Section7.md

 Let's create a temporary layer, having only the road.
 We will need this as a 'negative mask', to filter out the road from the terrain
 Check the below image to set correctly all parameters

 As input file, we will use the original terrain data (With the road).
 AS Mask layer, we will use the polygon previously created.
 As Target extent, please consider to use the overall extent of the terrain, by selecting it from the drop down menu to the right.
 **REMOVE the checkmark from 'Match the extent of the clipped raster...'
 **CHECK 'Keep resolution of the input'

 <div align="center">
 <img alt="Fig10" src="images/clipRaster.png" width="55%">
 </div>

-We will now create a mask, where the entire area under the polygon will be 1, and 0 otherwise
+We will now create a mask, where the entire area under the polygon will be 0, and 1 otherwise
+the equation should report
+INPUTDEM != masklayer
+where INPUTDEM is your original terrain, WITH the road
+while masklayer is the layer created in the previous step

 <div align="center">
 <img alt="Fig10" src="images/setmask.png" width="55%">
 </div>

-With the raster calculator, we will now set the road area as nodata
+With the raster calculator, we will now set the road area as nodata the equation should report
+INPUTDEM/Out
+where INPUTDEM is your original terrain, WITH the road
+while Out is the layer created in the previous step
+by doing this operation, the area within the road polygon will become a nodata due to the division by 0

 <div align="center">
 <img alt="Fig10" src="images/rcalc.png" width="55%">